rbutenuth/repeat-until-successful-ff/README.md

 The following predefined variables can be used in the DataWeave:
   * initialDelay: Delay between initial call and first retry
   * lastDelay: Last delay in millisedonds
-  * retryIndex: Which retry is this
+  * retryIndex: Which retry is this (count starts at 0)
 * failFastPattern (optional):